HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 ### Overview
 The Fast Healthcare Interoperability Resources (FHIR) Implementation Guide (IG) for Human Services Directories is a United States (US) Realm standard that offers three “new content” profiles that are conceptually based and aligned with the [DaVinci PDEX Plan Net Provider Directory Implementation Guide STU v.1.1.0](http://hl7.org/fhir/us/davinci-pdex-plan-net/).
 This approach was taken because the DaVinci PDEX Provider Directory Implementation Guide, STU 1.0  has been recommended for use as the health care provider directory standard by the Centers for Medicare & Medicaid Services [(CMS)](https://www.cms.gov/) in the [Interoperability and Patient Access Final Rule (CMS-9115-F)](https://www.cms.gov/about-cms/obrhi/interoperability/policies-and-regulations/cms-interoperability-and-patient-access-final-rule-cms-9115-f).

+The terms [human services](https://en.wikipedia.org/wiki/Human_services) and [social services](https://en.wikipedia.org/wiki/Social_services) refer to assistance that helps to meet people’s basic needs.
+These services often target underrepresented, disadvantaged, and underserved individuals — such as homeless and poverty-stricken populations, as well as disabled and senior communities.

+Human services may be delivered by a broad range of occupations, including counselors, psychologists, and social workers.
+These professionals may work on prevention, remediation, or both and seek to improve access to basic needs, from mental healthcare to shelter to individuals in need.
+Human services focus on community-based work, and help to coordinate services between agencies that are provided by private and independent organizations, administered by government agencies, and the healthcare delivery sector.

+Social services is often considered to be one of the many subsets of human services.
+Social service providers also connect people with the services they need.

+Within the context of this implementation guide, these terms may be used interchangeably and are intended to distinguish these types of services from the healthcare services and interventions that are provided by clinicians and that are accessed from a healthcare service directory such as the National Provider or Plan-Net Provider Directories.

-This guide re-uses and aligns with three PDEX Provider Directory profiles, [PlannetOrganization](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-Organization.html), [PlannetHealthcareService](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-HealthcareService.html), and the [PlannetLocation](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-Location.html) profiles to create new human and social service-specific profiles.
-The intent is to facilitate adoption of the new “human services-specific” profiles by organizations that have implemented, or intend to implement, the DaVinci PDEX Provider Directory Implementation Guide.
+The Human Services Directories FHIR implementation guide is intended to facilitate adoption of new “human services-specific” profiles by organizations that have implemented, or intend to implement, the DaVinci PDEX Provider Directory Implementation Guide, by re-using and aligning with three of the PDEX Provider Directory profiles: [PlannetOrganization](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-Organization.html), [PlannetHealthcareService](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-HealthcareService.html), and the [PlannetLocation](http://hl7.org/fhir/us/davinci-pdex-plan-net/StructureDefinition-plannet-Location.html) profiles to create new human and social service-specific profiles.
+In addition, this guide is also designed for use by organizations and applications seeking to implement FHIR-based access to human services directories when they familiar with the relationship between their local service directory data and [Open Referral's](https://docs.openreferral.org/en/latest/) [Human Services Data Specification version (HSDS)](https://docs.openreferral.org/en/v2.0.1/hsds/reference/#).

-**Figure 1** shows the relationship between the FHIR profiles included in this Implementation Guide *(should update diagram so the cardinality between the HSDSHealthcareService and HSDOrganization profiles to (1..1) to reflect the requirement in HSDS)*
+**Figure 1** illustrates the relationship between the FHIR profiles included in this Implementation Guide

 <img style="width:60%;height:auto;float:none;align:middle;" src="HSD Resource Relationship Diagram.svg"/>